ghga-de/ghga-metadata-schema/docs/schema_markdown/author.md

 # Slot: author

-The individual who is responsible for the content of a document version.
+The individual who is responsible for the content of the Publication.

 URI: [GHGA:author](https://w3id.org/GHGA/author)